Mrmayman/quantum-launcher/changelogs/unreleased.md

 # UI
 - Revamped all icons in the launcher (thanks, [Aurlt](https://github.com/Aurlt) !)
 - Overhauled launcher settings menu
+- Made massive improvements to the log renderer
 - Added a licenses page

 ## Fixes